RFShahrear/CSEFest18Bomberman/README.md

 	  -> Attempting to schedule multiple action in one round will result in disqualification.
         4. Attempting to call private functions or edit internal variables will result in disqualification

+Game End:

+	1. The game will last for 200 turns (subject to change)
+	2. Every block broken will award one point to the breaking player.
+	3. If there is only one player on the field, that player will be the winner.
+	4. A dead player cannot win, regardless of points accumulated.